-Last updated on May 4th, 2013 at 09:49 am
+Last updated on October 31st, 2019 at 12:31 am

-Part of my effort to write “Confessions of an Undutiful Daughter“ (changed to the title, “Toxic Mom Toolkit” in 2012) includes gathering stories of other women who grew up with or are struggling with aging toxic-moms.
+Part of my big dream effort to write my book, “Toxic Mom Toolkit: Discovering a Happy Life Despite Toxic Parenting,” includes gathering stories of other women who grew up with or are struggling with aging toxic-moms.

-When I speak to women for this project, I use a one-page question sheet, which I’ve pasted at the end of this post.
+When I interview women for this project, I use a one-page question sheet, which I’ve pasted at the end of this post.
 I’ve yet to ask every person every single question.
 Sometimes I already know that things don’t apply or learn during our conversation that a mother had died, so current relationship questions don’t apply.
 I give everyone the option of skipping a question or skipping several.

-Capturing a fluid, emotional story is a real challenge.
+Capturing a fluid, emotional story is a real challenge

 She had a great sense of humor.
-She could laugh as she told me she was a little girl who stood in a bar doorway to ask her toxic mother for lunch money.
+She could laugh as she told me she was once a little girl who stood in a bar doorway to ask her toxic mother for lunch money.
 Her story was amazing, yet what amazed me more was something she told me as we were saying our good-byes.
 She said that she follows my posts and prays for my book project while she drives because she knows it will help people.

 Indeed, she speculated that a book like mine could theoretically help people not even born yet.
+Yeah, no pressure there!

-I’m asking for help.
+I’m asking for help

 One last thought.
 If it doesn’t make sense for you to participate and you know someone who might want to, please forward a link to this story to that person.

-- Describe the arc of your academic and professional life to present.
+2. Describe the arc of your academic and professional life to present.
 What is your current occupation?
 If you volunteer in your community, how often?
 Doing what?

-- How old were you when you first realized your mother was different than other mothers?
+4. How old were you when you first realized your mother was different than other mothers?

-- What is your biggest criticism of your mother?
+5. What is your biggest criticism of your mother?

-- What would she criticize about you?
+6. What would she criticize about you?

-- Describe any significant periods of estrangement.
+7. Describe any significant periods of estrangement.
 How easy (or difficult) was it to limit (or cut off) contact?

-- How has your relationship with your mother affected your relationships with others?
+8. How has your relationship with your mother affected your relationships with others?

-- How many friends can you really talk to about your mother?
+9. How many friends can you really talk to about your mother?

-- Describe your current family status.
+10. Describe your current family status.
 Do you have children?
 If not, why not?

-- Have you ever talked to a therapist about your mother?
+12. Have you ever talked to a therapist about your mother?
 Was it helpful?

-- Moving forward, do you anticipate any changes in your view of your mother?
+13. Moving forward, do you anticipate any changes in your view of your mother?

-- As your mother ages, do you see yourself having more or less contact?
+15. As your mother ages, do you see yourself having more or less contact?
 Why?

 Enjoy this special 8WomenDream Guest Contributor story submitted by new and experienced big dreamers throughout the world, edited and published to capture a dream perspective from different points-of-view.
 Do you have a personal dream story to share with 8WomenDream readers?
 Click here to learn how to submit dream big articles for consideration.